syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/sorting.md

 Perform sorting based on culture in the Grid can be achieved by utilizing the [locale](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_Locale) property.
 By setting the `locale` property to the desired culture code, you enable sorting based on that specific culture.
 This allows you to apply locale-specific sorting rules and ensure accurate ordering for different languages and regions.

-In the following example, sorting is performed based on the **"ar"** locale using the `Column.sortComparer` property.
+In the following example, sorting is performed based on the **"ar"** locale using the `column.sortComparer` property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}